krz-sta/ai-agent/README.md

 # AI Code Assistant

-The **AI Code Assistant** is a Python-based project designed to assist developers by automating tasks such as listing files, reading file contents, writing to files, and executing Python scripts.
+The **AI Code Assistant** is a Python-based project designed to assist developers by automating simple tasks.
 It leverages the power of AI to interpret user prompts and execute corresponding actions.
+It can edit create and edit files in the project you provide it with.

 ## Security !!!